canidlogic/aksmacro/README.md

 - `__TOS_WIN__`
 - `__WINDOWS__`

-If any of these five macros are defined, the platform is Win32.
+If any of these five macros are defined, the platform is WinAPI.
 If none of them are defined, the platform is assumed to be POSIX.
 The five macro definitions shown above are from the "Pre-defined Compiler Macros" project at https://sourceforge.net/projects/predef/

-If AKS determines the platform is Win32, it will define the macro `AKS_WIN` if not already defined.
+If AKS determines the platform is WinAPI, it will define the macro `AKS_WIN` if not already defined.
 If AKS determines the platform is POSIX, it will define the macro `AKS_POSIX` if not already defined.
 Finally, it will make sure that `AKS_WIN` and `AKS_POSIX` are not both defined at the same time.
 Example:

     #include "aksmacro.h"